Umuzi-org/tech-department/content/topics/sql-schema-design/index.md

 #### Departments and employees

-Each department has one or more employees, employees are part of one department at a time only.
+Each department has one or more employees; employees are part of one department at a time only.

 ![step 1 image](./img/department_and_employee.png)